H.R.2471 – Consolidated Appropriations Act, 2022 was enacted on March 15, 2022.

 Participation in the EB5 program requires a considerable investment.
 This requires the support of an experienced and dedicated team.

-With years of immigration experience, The Law Offices of Kameli & Associates can be the best companion in obtaining a U.S Green Card through the EB5 program.
+With years of immigration experience, The Kameli Law can be the best companion in obtaining a U.S Green Card through the EB5 program.
 We help you obtain a complete and accurate overview of the program and information about the various alternatives available.
 In this way, you can be confident that you are on the right path.
 We also advise and coordinate with other service providers on the preparation of the required documentation so that the EB5 petition is fully prepared and submitted to USCIS.